-Str ategies Benefits Burdens Ott atogics the policies benefit these groups, including people in protected classes.
-F. Develop Pre- Approved Plan Sets For ADUs And Middle Housing Typologies Could benefit households at all income levels.
+St ategies Benefits Burdens the policies benefit these groups, including people in protected classes.
+F. Develop Pre- Approved Plan Sets for ADUs and Middle Housing Typologies Could benefit households at all income levels.
 Unlikely to increase burdens for these communities.
-G. Develop Housing Options And Services To Address And Prevent Houselessness Will benefit extremely low-, and very low-income households and people experiencing homelessness.
+G. Develop Housing Options and Services to Address and Prevent Houselessness • Will benefit extremely low, and very low-income households and people experiencing homelessness.
 The groups more likely to have incomes qualifying for this action are disproportionately POC, people with disabilities, and seniors.
 Unlikely to increase burdens for these communities.
-Could have less positive impact for POC, people with disabilities, or seniors if these communities are not recruited from for participation in the program. Н. Revolving loan fund for homeownership assistance Depending on the structure, could benefit low- to middle-income households.
+Could have less positive impact for POC, people with disabilities, or seniors if these communities are not recruited for participation in the program. н.
+Revolving Loan Fund for Homeownership Assistance Depending on the structure, could benefit low- to middle-income households.
 The City may want to incorporate specific criteria into its policies about homeownership assistance to ensure that the programs benefit people in protected classes.
-Unlikely to increase burdens for these communities unless funding is diverted from other affordable housing programs to support homeownership for higher income households.
-Could have less positive impact for POC, people with disabilities, or seniors if these communities are not recruited from for participation in the resulting development.
-I. Urban Renewal / Tax Increment Finance (TIF) Will benefit extremely low-, very low, low- and middle-income households, depending on how the City prioritizes funding.
-The groups more likely to have incomes qualifying for this action are disproportionately marginalized communities, including POC, people with disabilities, and seniors.
-As property values increase in an Urban Renewal District, there is a potential for displacing existing residents.
+Unlikely to increase burdens for these communities unless funding is diverted from other affordable housing programs to support homeownership for higher-income households.
+Could have less positive impact for POC, people with disabilities, or seniors if these communities are not recruited for participation in the resulting development.
+1. Urban Renewal/Tax Increment Finance (TIF) Will benefit extremely low, very low, low, and middle-income households, depending on how the City prioritizes funding.
+The groups more likely to have incomes qualifying for this action are disproportionately marginalized communities, including POC, people with disabilities, and seniors. • As property values increase in an Urban Renewal District, there is a potential for displacing existing residents.
 The City could evaluate incorporating anti-displacement strategies into their Urban Renewal plan to mitigate this risk.
-J. Construction Excise Tax The CET could benefit households at extremely low-, very low-, low- and middle-income households, depending on the City's funding priorities.
+J. Construction Excise Tax The CET could benefit households at extremely low, very low, low, and middle-income households, depending on the City's funding priorities.
 The City is required to use half of funds for developer incentives for affordable housing.
 Fifteen percent of funds go toward statewide affordable housing programs, which would benefit low- and middle-income households.
 Thirty five percent of funds go toward affordable housing programs.
 The City has full discretion on how to use these funds.
 Developers may pass along some of the costs of the tax to future renters.
-However, many renters in new marketrate buildings would be middle- to highincome households.
+However, many renters in new market-rate buildings would be middle- to high-income households.